Applications for Hood River Farmers Market’s regular season (held May – November) are published in late January.

-Applications for White Salmon Farmers Market are published in March.
+Applications are published in March.

 We allow a wide variety of products at the farmers market, including: